edwinb/Idris2-boot/docs/tutorial/starting.rst

 Prerequisites
 =============

+[NEEDS UPDATING BEFORE 0.1.0 RELEASE.
+Cover Chez Scheme as a default target, and future plans for multiple back ends.]

 Before installing Idris, you will need to make sure you have all of the necessary libraries and tools.
 You will need: